scalastic/jekyll-test-cases/README.md

 smaller than at least one size in the set [400, 600, 800, 1000].
 Will not enlarge.
 Jekyll Picture Tag Warning: /assets/img/logo.png is smaller than the requested fallback width of 800px.
 Using 640 px instead.
-Project jekyll-jpt-webp built: SUCCESS ✅
+Project jekyll-jpt-webp build: SUCCESS ✅
 Warning: the running version of Bundler (2.1.4) is older than the version that created the lockfile (2.2.16).
 We suggest you to upgrade to the version that created the lockfile by running `gem install bundler:2.2.16`.
 Jekyll Picture Tag Warning: /assets/img/logo.png is 640px wide (after cropping, if applicable),